 This might be valuable work.
 Understanding why technology projects fail in public sector contexts matters.
 Documenting the gap between technological promises and material conditions has theoretical and practical significance.
 The case study I'm living through could inform future projects, future policy, future design education.

-But it's not what I was hired for.
+But it's not what I was employed for.
 And it requires a frame I'm still developing.

 What Happens Now

 My funding runs out in May.
-The organisation is restructuring - I'm hearing that fifteen people may be made redundant.
+The organisation is restructuring - up to eleven of us may be made redundant.
 The PhD's future is uncertain - technically still connected to the university, but without the industrial partnership that was supposed to sustain it.

 I don't know what comes next.
 Whether the work I've done will matter beyond my own learning.
 Whether I'll be able to continue the PhD in some form, or whether this is the end of it.